HarryKalantzopoulos/ProCanLoad/README.md

   Pydicom is been used for loading segmentation.
 Also, it is easier to detect to put the segmentation slice on the right location.

-# Actions in ProCanLoad
+# Actions in ProCAnLoad

-Check the LoaderDEMO.ipynb in how to utilize the package.

 ## Ordering image slices

-ProCanLoad main purpose was to pick and set the image slices in the right order.
+ProCAnLoad main purpose was to pick and set the image slices in the right order.
 For this, DICOM tag Image Position (Patient) (0020,0032) is been used.
 This tag is necessary for any image transformation (e.g. resample)

 Other alternatives were found not to work for all the cases ( Slice Location (0020,1041), Instance Number (0020,0013) ), as they were missing or did not change between the slices.
 Although, this could be an issue of older versions of parquet.